 Fearful of mistreatment, LGBT seniors are five times less likely to access services than non-LGBT seniors.
 Moreover, many of these LGBT seniors are estranged from their family of origin, and do not have children, so they are facing the challenges of aging without supports that many people take for granted.

-BayPath Elder Services and Framingham State hosted our first joint LGBT Intergenerational Banquet at the McCarthy Center on FSU's campus on National Coming Out Day on October 11, 2017.
+BayPath Elder Services and Framingham State hosted the second annual joint LGBT Inter-generational Banquet on FSU's campus on October 11, 2018.

 Featured speakers in this year's program included State Representative, Kate Hogan (shown at podium); Director of Community Partnerships for Seniors Helping Seniors Greater Boston and MetroWest - Doug Peck; Executive Director of MA LGBT Chamber of Commerce - Grace Moreno and Graduating Senior of FSU - Jace Williams.